 - Medicinal dispensaries

 - Recreational retail outlets

 - It is in this channel that both the recreational brands and the brick and mortar dispensary play an equally valuable role (the right location with the right stock on the shelves).

 - Part of the retail opportunity is education.

-Although this is a very small part of the market now (in terms of revenue), in the long run as supply catches up and then greatly exceeds demand, this channel ultimately owns the end user, and hence, owns the largest share of margin in what will be a $500bn market by 2035.
+Although this is a very small part of the market now (in terms of revenue), in the long run as supply catches up and then greatly exceeds demand, this channel ultimately owns the end-user, and hence, owns the largest share of margin in what will be a $500bn market by 2035.

 Currently leading the retail pack are MedMen (listing on the CSE in May of this year) and the chain of Blüm outlets (owned by TerraTech – a vertically integrated US focussed medicinal and recreational company).
-The business model for this channel is usually the opening of a dispensary for the purposes of medicinal supply and, following eventual recreational legalisation, the supply of recreational product.
+The business model for this channel is usually the opening of a dispensary for the purposes of medicinal supply and, following eventual recreational legalisation, and the supply of recreational products.